Let’s look at some of the must-have barber supplies that every barber should have!

 Clipper Oil

 Your clippers should be lubricated periodically to keep them working at their best.
 If a clipper is not properly lubricated, it can overheat and damage the motor.
-Use a small amount of oil on the blades every few hours, or at least once per day.
+Use a small amount of oil on the blades every few hours or at least once per day.
 This helps prevent rusting as well.
-Using a cleaner/disinfectant will help keep your clipper in its best shape for longer periods of time between oiling sessions.
+Using a cleaner/disinfectant will help keep your clipper in its best shape for longer between oiling sessions.

 Clippers